 New public roads shall meet the requirements of the "Street Acceptance and Standards Ordinance of the Town of Freeport, Maine."
 Where the standards described below are more stringent, they shall be required.
-The following standards shall apply to the construction of roads and drainage systems, culverts and other related features.
+The following standards shall apply to the construction of roads and/or driveways and drainage systems, culverts and other related features.